iTwin/itwinjs-core/docs/learning/WriteABridge.md

 ## Sync

 Rather than starting over when the source data changes, a connector should be able to detect and convert only the changes.
-That makes for compact, meaningful changesets, which are added to the iModel's [timeline](https://github.com/imodeljs/imodeljs/tree/master/docs/learning/IModelHub/index.md#the-timeline-of-changes-to-an-imodel).
+That makes for compact, meaningful changesets, which are added to the iModel's [timeline](./IModelHub/index.md#the-timeline-of-changes-to-an-imodel).

 To do incremental updates, a connector must do Id mapping and change-detection.
-An iTwin Connector uses the ExternalSourceAspect class defined in the BIS schema to acheive both.
-The following sections describe how this is acheived.
+An iTwin Connector uses the ExternalSourceAspect class defined in the BIS schema to achieve both.
+The following sections describe how this is achieved.

 **Provenance**